yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/create-destroy.md

 ## Destroy node

 Nodes can be destroyed by the function `node.destroy()`.
-It's worth mentioning that node destroying will not happen immediately, but will be executed after the logic update for present frame is done.
+It's worth mentioning that node destroying will not happen immediately, but will be executed after the logic update for the present frame is complete.
 After a node is destroyed, it is in the invalid state.
 By `cc.isValid`, the present node can be judged whether it is destroyed or not.

-Here is how to use:
+Here is how to use it:

 ```javascript
 cc.Class({